Respect for Human Resources

 Human Resources complacency

 I am an Apple fan.
 MacBook Air, Ipad, and an iPhone are all part of my quiver.
 I am super impressed that I am not only able to do almost anything I want with any of these platforms, but I can do it in style.
 Check the river levels before I go fishing?
 There is an app for that.
 Check the tides before I go fishing?
 Yeah, an app.
 Currents in the salt water?
 Phase of the moon?
 GPS for my favorite fishing spot?
 Check, Check, Check.
 I think this is revolutionary, simply amazing and yes Nasty.
-Only a few years ago, I would have had to check 5 different sources in 5 different medias to get this information and the information would have been 24 hours old.
+Only a few years ago, I would have had to check 5 different sources in 5 different medias including a paper newspaper.
+On top of that, this information would have been 24 hours old.
 A few years back, if I wanted to know if the water was going to be too rough for my boat, I would look at a hanging American flag on my way to the boat launch.
 Based on how much this flag was waving in the air, I could figure out how hard the wind was blowing which I then translated to sea conditions.
 Now I can do this in the comfort of a warm bed.
 Simply put, I am as giddy as screaming teenage girl who just ran into Beiber and snapped a couple of pix.

 Props to Developers

 But to a developer, this isn’t good enough.
 In fact, it isn’t even close to good enough.
 A developer would ask: “Shouldn’t I be able to pay my boat launch fee with an app instead of having to put physical paper money into a machine at 4:00 am?
+“Yo dude, you got any one dollar bills?”
 Shouldn’t I be able to text the boat ramp so they know to pull my boat out of storage and have it in the water when I arrive?”
 More often than not, this comes across as an angry and emotional tirade (I am in Human Resources, so lets call it a passionate rant).
 Developers do not just wonder why an app can’t perform X, Y, or Z, but demand their technology have additional functionality.
 In many cases the technology is being put down for its lack of ingenuity.
 A few years ago, many Apple Fans were ridiculing Steve Jobs because the new iPhone 4 didn’t have good reception.
 The people demanded a fix and Apple complied with their free case program.

 I used to think this mentality was looking at the product with a negative “glass half full” mentality, but have come to realize, this mentality is looking to pour the glass till it “over-flo-ith” and scales to “glasses of water”.
 I was perfectly happy to hold the phone a specific way to receive reception and stared in awe at my shiny black phone, open mouth with drool on my chin wondering how they managed to get my voice from one place to another without a string attaching our two devices.